-A. Placement in a repeat APPE pharmacy practice experience will be based on the availability of the site/preceptor ONLY
+A. Placement in a repeat APPE pharmacy practice experience will be based on the availability of the site/preceptor ONLY a.
+During an OFF-Rotation blockORb.
+During Winter Break

-- B. There may be an opportunity for the students to remediate: - During an OFF-Rotation block
+B. There may be an opportunity for the students to remediate: